graphcore-research/graphcore-research.github.io/_posts/papers-of-the-month/2024-03/papers/2024-02-27-distributed-path-composition.md

 ### Takeaways

-An interesting proof-of-concept for how large scale distributed training may look in future based on the assumption that the cost of communication outweighs the cost of compute.
+An interesting proof-of-concept for how large-scale distributed training may look in future based on the assumption that the cost of communication outweighs the cost of compute.
 However, this approach may be somewhat premature given advances in long distance networking lowering the cost of communication sufficiently that dense training at large enough scales is feasible.